-The Google Cloud SDK allows developers to use private keys to authenticate with service accounts, also known as robot accounts.
-This page describes how to create and use service accounts for the Google Cloud Platform.
+The gcloud CLI allows developers to use private keys to authenticate with service accounts, also known as robot accounts.
+This page describes how to create and use p12 keys of service accounts for the Google Cloud.

-The PyOpenSSL library allows the gcloud CLI to decode the private key files that identify a service account.
-Because it includes cryptographical routines, PyOpenSSL is not distributed with the Cloud SDK.
+key files that identify a service account.
+Because it includes cryptographical routines,

 If your system has pip